jyliu-98/MoSketch/README.md

 Save the result in `./data/processed/Yours/Yours_traj.txt`, and the format should be the same as the 60 created sketches (*e.g.*, `./data/processed/aircrafter3/aircrafter3_traj.txt`).

-We **highly recommend** to check the motion plan.
+We **highly recommend** to check the motion plan in time.
 Run `./view_plan.py` to visualize the motion plan.
+The motion plan should be aligned with `Yours_Text_Instruction`.
 If you are not satisfy with the result, instruct the LLM for modification in time.
 The incorrect motion planning will lead to the failed animation.
 ```
 python view_plan.py \